datalab-org/datalab-api-wasm-plugin/README.md

    - Executes Python code directly in the browser
    - Captures output and errors
    - Displays visualizations in the UI

-## Development Notes

-### Package Compatibility

-For a Python package to work in Pyodide, it must meet these requirements:
-- Be a pure Python package (no C extensions) or have WebAssembly-compatible builds
-- Have dependencies that are also compatible with Pyodide
-- Avoid system calls or features not available in the browser sandbox

-### Advanced Usage

-For more complex applications:
-- Consider using Playwright Test instead of raw Playwright for better test reporting
-- Explore creating a custom wheel specifically for Pyodide if your package has C extensions
-- Look into using SharedArrayBuffer for handling larger datasets

 ## Contributing